-Purnima is the word used for the full moon in Sanskrit and it is the day in which full moon occurs.
-There are numerous ways of spelling Purnima/Poornima/Pournima and it is also called as Purnamasi.
+Purnima is the word used for the full moon in Sanskrit and it is the day on which the full moon occurs.
+There are numerous ways of spelling Purnima/Poornima/Pournima and it is also called Purnamasi.
 While Purnima Vrat has auspicious and important significance in Hindu culture.
-Moon has its full brightness on that day and in this day people country worship Lord Vishnu and his avatars.
+Moon has its full brightness on that day and on this day people country worship Lord Vishnu and his avatars.
 Here we offer a quick guide to the occasion – Purnima/Full Moon.

 What is Purnima?

 The Sanskrit word “Purnima” or “Poornima” refers to “full moon”.
 This day also marks the division between Shukla Paksha and Krishna Paksha.
 The bright full moon in the sky symbolizes the elimination of darkness and dullness with a blaze of wisdom.
 Hence, it is considered very auspicious.

 Get FREE Kundli

 The significance of Purnima/Poornima can be judged by the fact that several renowned Hindu festivals fall on this day.
 Moreover, Hindu devotees fast and offer prayers to Lord Vishnu on this auspicious day.
 The rituals and ceremonies of this day signify birth or creation.
 As on the full moon day, the moon completes its one cycle around the earth, in Hinduism, it symbolizes the end of an event in an individual’s life and restarting the new chapters, new life.

 Purnima Vrat refers to “fasting”.
 Many devotees fast for this auspicious occasion either on Purnima day or a day before i.e. on Chaturdashi which depends on the starting time of Purnima Tithi.
 Generally, the fasting starts from sunrise and ends ar the rise of the full Moon.

 – To conduct Purnima Vrat, the devotees must take bath before sunrise.